jojomickymack/reverie001/src/ratpack/public/blog_data/cpp_to_go/cpp_to_go.md

 Interestingly, some of the themes that I'd thought about with the cpp version of the project seemed a little clearer to me when porting this to go.
 One theme of functional programming is that you don't want to have side-effects and operate on a construct in memory - instead of doing a destructive sort on a list, you should create a new list and return that.
 With go, that's a lot easier to achieve.
 I suppose I made a copy of the list and then mutated that - which is sort of not what you're supposed to do - but I wonder if there's a better way to implement an insert sort when you're committed to building a whole new list.
 I wonder if there's a performance advantage/disadvantage to doing it like that?
 I will experiment with that.

 I am planning on doing some of the things I thought about previously as suitable improvements to the ui elements and having an overarching 'button' type with function callbacks, and now that I've ported the project to go, I think it'll be a lot easier to reason about without getting into the weeds and danger zones of cpp.

+One thing I wanted to highlight is that I skipped implementing this in the cpp version, but in a side project getting sdl and gfx to run on android I realized it was a necessity.
+Without constraint, sdl will attempt to run he game loop as many times as it possibly can (and frequently impossibly can't).
+The app would run at full blast -- probably at over 100 fps, then lock up my android device.
+Once I added [this](https://www.libsdl.org/release/SDL-1.2.15/docs/html/guidetimeexamples.html) to achieve a constant framerate, the crashing never happened anymore.

+I noticed the processor racing as I ran this app and realized it was for the same reason.
+For these types of apps (anything employing a game loop), you'll want to do something to control the framerate.
+It was easy to adapt the example to go - you'll find that in the project.

+One thing that I wanted to add as well, is that when doing sort algorithms in cpp, you often have to resort to interating over collections using for loops, and using a temp container in order to swap two values.
+Cpp does have ranges, but it's one of the newer features - for go, you can swap elements without the temp variable, and ranges are better supported.
+Another interesting aspect of go is that there's no 'while loop', there's only the 'for' keyword which does all kinds of loops.

 Seems to me like cpp's great, but if you're looking for a modern continuation of what c did for the world of programming, you might agree that go is like the new version of c that the previous generation never got.